Cheesecake Stuffed Pumpkin Cookies – Deliciously soft and chewy pumpkin cookies that are perfectly spiced, and stuffed with a cheesecake layer!

 Whisk together the butter and sugar until combined.
 Add the pumpkin puree and vanilla, and mix until combined.
 Add the dry ingredients, and mix until combined.

-Roll the dough into 2oz balls, about 9 big balls.
-Form the balls into flat, round circles, and place 1 teaspoon of the frozen cheesecake mixture into the centres.
+Roll the dough into 2oz balls.
+You should get about 9 big balls.
+Flatten the balls out, and place 1 teaspoon of the frozen cheesecake mixture into the centres.
 Form the dough back into balls, sealing the cheesecake inside.

-Place the dough balls on the prepared baking tray, and bake for 12 – 14 minutes.
-Allow to cool on the baking tray for 5 minutes before transferring to a wire rack to cool completely.
+Place the dough balls onto a baking tray lined with parchment paper or a silicone mat, and bake for 12 – 14 minutes.
+Allow to cool for 5 minutes before transferring them to a wire rack to cool completely.